Advertiser Disclosure

 Whether you want to believe it or not, credit cards have made it easier and quicker for Americans and people all over the world to spend money.
 As credit card usage increases and digital wallets become more widely available, we could see the amount of money spent during a credit card transaction vs. cash increase even more than now.

-It’s always a good idea to keep an eye on your credit card bills, don’t spend money you can’t pay off, and pay off your balance monthly to avoid hefty interest charges.
+It’s always a good idea to monitor your credit card bills, avoid spending money you can’t pay off, and pay off your balance monthly to avoid hefty interest charges.
 We also have more tips on dealing with credit spending and debt.

 Frequently Asked Questions